image

 HashiCorp Vault provides a simple and effective way to manage security in cloud infrastructure.
 The HashiCorp Vault service secures, stores, and tightly controls access to tokens, passwords, certificates, API keys, and other secrets in modern computing.

-This course will enable you to recognize, explain, and implement the services and functions provided by the HashiCorp Vault service.
+This lesson will enable you to recognize, explain, and implement the services and functions provided by the HashiCorp Vault service.

 Agenda

-In this course we learn to recognize and implement the core HashiCorp Vault services in cloud infrastructure.
+In this lesson we learn to recognize and implement the core HashiCorp Vault services in cloud infrastructure.
 The topics we cover are as follows:

 • Vault architecture and its core components